MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/6-csharp-razor-binding.md

 The **@Page** directive is a special directive that identifies a component as a page.
 Use this directive to specify a route, which maps to an attribute route that the Blazor engine recognizes for registering and accessing the page.

 ## Razor data binding

 Within Razor components, you can data bind HTML elements to C# fields, properties, or Razor expression values.
 Data binding enables two-way synchronization between the HTML and .NET.

 Data is pushed from the HTML to .NET when the component is rendered.
-Since components render themselves after event handler code executes, property updates are reflected in the UI immediately after an event handler is triggered.
+Since components render themselves after event-handler code executes, property updates are reflected in the UI immediately after an event handler is triggered.

-The `@bind` markup is used to bind a C# variable to an HTML object.
-You define the C# variable by name as a string in the html.
+Use the **@bind** directive to bind a C# variable to an HTML object.
+You define the C# variable by name as a string in the HTML.
 You'll see an example of data binding in the following exercise.